 The site is relatively flat, with a slight slope towards the southeast.

+The Atlas of Canada topographic map identifies two creeks between the site and the Hamlet of Baker Lake, and Baker Lake to the south.
+The closest creek is 1.8 km from the site, and Baker Lake is more than 1.5 km to the southeast.

 Instrumentation

 The landfarm will have four monitoring wells installed, one on each side.
 The monitoring wells will be installed to permafrost, approximately.
 The wells will be completed with stick-up casings.